J&K: Amarnath pilgrims and tourists advised to cut short stay amid threats of terrorism

 “Keeping in view the latest intelligence inputs of terror threats, with specific targeting of the Amarnath Yatra, and given the prevailing security situation in the Kashmir Valley, in the interest of safety and security of the tourists and Amarnath Yatris, it is advised that they may curtail their stay in the Valley immediately and take necessary measures to return as soon as possible,” read the order issued by Principal Secretary (Home) Shaleen Kabra.

 This came hours after security forces in the state alleged that Pakistan-based militants backed by the country’s Army were plotting attacks on the Amarnath Yatra, The Indian Express reported.
 The yatra is scheduled to end on August 15.
+Currently, the yatra is suspended till August 4 due to inclement weather.

 Lieutenant General KJS Dhillon, who addressed a joint press conference along with Director General of Police Dilbag Singh in Srinagar, said the Indian Army had received specific reports of possible terror attacks on the pilgrims.
 “In the last three to four days, there were confirmed intelligence reports that terrorists backed by Pakistan and its Army are trying to disrupt Amarnath Yatra and based on that a thorough search was conducted,” NDTV quoted the Chinar Corps commander as saying.
 “We had major successes in these searches.”